-Please be aware that those students who have been admitted to the University of Tartu, and would like to be readmitted to the same programme in the following two years cannot study free of charge.
-Thus, it is of utmost importance that the students starting their studies at the university would inform the university early enough to make sure that their admission could be cancelled before the beginning of an academic year.
+Please be aware that those students who have been enrolled to the University of Tartu, and would like to apply and be re-enrolled to the same programme in the following two years cannot study free of charge.
+Thus, it is of utmost importance that the students starting their studies at the university would inform the university early enough to make sure that their admission could be cancelled before the enrolment and the beginning of an academic year.

 Please check the FAQ or contact us.